AGN -- host galaxy photometric decomposition using a fast, accurate and precise deep learning approach: Methods

 Some of the available models in Zoobot belong to the family of ConvNeXts \citep{Liu2022}.
 They are pure convolutional models constructed by optimising the ResNet \citep{He2015} architecture to bear resemblance with vision transformers \citep{Vaswani2017, Liu2021}, in which the design choices such as the use of the Gaussian Error Linear Unit (GELU) activation function or inverted bottleneck CNN blocks (which are a specialised type of residual block more computationally efficient than normal residual blocks) are proven to improve the performance of a purely CNN model and can compete with transformer models in terms of accuracy and scalability.

-For this work, we chose a ConvNeXt-Base architecture, which was pre-trained on the Galaxy Zoo dataset of over 820k images and 100 million volunteer votes to morphological questions.
+For this work, we chose a ConvNeXt-Base architecture, which was pre-trained on the Galaxy Zoo dataset of over 820k images and 100 million volunteer votes on morphological questions.
 In order to perform a regression task (as is the case in this study), we added a linear head with a sigmoid function (to restrict the output to be between 0 and 1) and used a mean square error loss function to train the network.
 A diagram of the ConvNeXt-Base network can be seen in Fig.\,\ref{fig.network}.
 For this work, we retrained the last two blocks of the network and the linear head, while the rest of the network parameters were frozen to keep the optimal values found for the pre-trained data from Galaxy Zoo.
+Our model was trained on a v100 GPU and took 72 hours to complete.
+Once the model is trained, it takes Zoobot $6\times10^{-3}$ seconds to predict one galaxy.

 We split our sample of mock \textit{JWST} images in training and test sets, with a 90/10 split.
 The distribution of the injected AGN contribution fraction in the training and test datasets can be seen in Fig.\,\ref{fig.train_test_data}.
 The training dataset was used for training Zoobot.
 A validation set of 10\% of the training data was used to monitor the performance during training.
 The test set was used to determine the performance of the final model on data that had never been seen before by the algorithms.
 To ensure the test set cannot be learned by simply interpolating from the training set, the galaxies were split into the train, validation and test sets in a way that the five iterations of the same galaxy (with different injected AGN contribution fractions) were only used in one of the splits.
 Furthermore, we randomly selected a subset of $4800$ galaxies from the test set on which to directly compare the results from the DL methodology and surface brightness fitting with GALFIT.
 This subset was constructed in a way that for each snapshot we randomly selected 400 galaxies with a uniform distribution of $f_{AGN}$.